0xbitcoin/EIP918-Mineable-Token/README.md

                  solutionForChallenge[challengeNumber] = digest;
                  if(solution != 0x0) revert();

-                 //need to implement a custom method for number of tokens to reward for a mint uint rewardAmount = getMiningReward();
+                 //implement a custom method for number of tokens to reward for a mint uint rewardAmount = getMiningReward();

                  //use safe math to add tokens to the miners account